-Score reports are issued in electronic format only and can be accessed via ECFMG’s on-line services.
-Once your score report has been issued, ECFMG will send a notification to the e-mail address in your ECFMG record.
+Score reports are issued in electronic format only and can be accessed via our on-line services.
+Once your score report has been issued, ECFMG will send a notification to your e-mail address of record.

 Score reports are available for approximately 365 days from the date of e-mail notification.
-Once the score report is removed from ECFMG’s on-line services, your results will be provided to you only in the form of an official USMLE transcript.
-To obtain a transcript, you will be required to submit a request and pay a fee through the organization that registered you for the examination.
+Once the score report is removed from our on-line services, your results will be provided to you only in the form of an official USMLE transcript; see USMLE Transcripts below.
 Therefore, it is strongly recommended that you print and/or save your score report while it is available.

 See Score Reporting in the USMLE Bulletin of Information for additional information.
 For up-to-date information on minimum passing scores, examination performance data, and general scoring methodology, please visit the USMLE website .